cygx/crow/spec.md

 type   = {zyyxxxxx}
 ```

+TODO
+:   Document split of `yy` bits into one bit each for deflate and varint

 | bits | hex | ascii | description                   |
 |:----:|:---:|:-----:|:------------------------------|
 | `z`  |  1  |   -   | keep alive                    |